 These data are available to all registered users and simply require the user to log into their account when prompted to do so.
-This restriction has typically been applied to permit usage statistics to be reported to the data provider and to provide a means of contacting users if an issue regarding the dataset arises.
+This restriction has typically been applied to permit anonymised usage and download statistics to be reported to the data provider and to provide a means for CEDA to contact users if an issue regarding the dataset arises.

 In addition to those datasets made publically available (see above) you can see a full list of datasets available to all registered users here:

 At times data need to be restricted either to a limited user group for some reason (e.g. field campaign participants) or where access applications from users need to be first checked and authorised to ensure the proposed usage lies within the licence for the data (e.g. for Met Office data access).
 Further details about accessing these restricted data are given below.
 Access to some of these data may subsequently be altered to a more permissive access type, e.g. for NERC funded data access should be opened up no later than 2 years after the date of collection/production.
 However, other datasets - typically third party datasets where CEDA is acting to assist the community to access these data - will remain restricted (e.g. Met Office data and ECMWF data).

 In addition to online content, some data held by CEDA, mainly within the UKSSDC, are only available as either as a physical artefact (e.g. photographic plates of sun spot activity) or have been digitised but require processing before they can be made available.
 In such cases users are requested to contact CEDA to discuss access to such content.

 Applying for access to restricted datasets